Cindy Campbell: Family and friends

-Recurring Gags
+Recurring gags

 Cindy is one of the few characters to have a running gag about her; the only other character being Ray.
-This gag revolves around her thin frame, particularly in how she isn't as busty as Brenda Meeks or Buffy Gilmore.
+This gag revolves around her thin frame, particularly in how she is not as busty as Brenda Meeks or Buffy Gilmore.
 When she flashes Bobby in the first film, she is shown to have a masculine torso with gross traits such as a hairy chest with flabby breasts, the ugly sight of her being topless causes him to fall out of the window.
 While in the first sequel, her fellow college friends are much more shallow and bullying when they compare her figure to Caroline Kane in her portrait.
 Buddy also calls her "A-cup" after he punches her, and Shorty Meeks comments that her breasts are orangutan-like while the group gazes over Caroline's portrait.
 While in the third film, Cindy who is now an attractive reporter, once tried to prove a point while arguing about breast augmentation by revealing to her boss and co-workers her now enlarged "twins", which they appear to be more bigger and more natural than Becka Kotler's silicone implants and features a "sloshing" sound of lactation when jiggled, Cindy also wears tight tops to prevent the distraction of males to the point where they throw a wild party, even at her own job.
 Cindy even excites men whenever she hugs them, such as the brief moment where her boyfriend George Logan pointed out that she is pressing up against him.
 In the fourth film, a hand was seen trying to touch her chest like what Buddy once did in the second film.
-In both Scary Movie 3 and 4, Cindy's new breasts are not obvious unless she flashes her chest on-camera; it has also never been implied that Cindy's enlarged bra/cup size was done out of surgery, this sexualized trait is only a retcon along with her blonde hair.
+In both the third and fourth films, Cindy's new breasts are not obvious unless she flashes her chest on-camera; it has also never been implied that Cindy's enlarged bra size was done out of surgery, this sexualized trait is only a retcon along with her blonde hair.

 Another brief running gag in the first two movies is during overexaggerated sex-scenes with Cindy.
 Such as when she finally goes to "the next level" with Bobby in the first movie where she performs the "cowgirl" position on Bobby, which ends with him ejaculating a fountain of semen so strong, that Cindy blasted to the ceiling, and Bobby looks like an emaciated husk of himself.
 In the sequel, Buddy who is on the brink of freezing to death from after the paranormal activity traps them in the cooler, he cons Cindy who is tasked to keep him warm, by giving him a "hand" which causes him to produce a fire-hydrant of semen that covers half the room while blasting Cindy against the door.